CMCC-Foundation/ETICO/README.md

 $ conda install -c conda-forge geopy
 ```

-Then, activate the environment with:
+NOTE: on some systems, one of the dependencies (`libxcb`) may cause problems.
+In case, remove it with:

 ```
-$ conda activate etico
+$ conda uninstall libxcb
 ```